 Melbourne has so much to offer visitors that it can be tricky to know where to begin.

 If you are visiting the city for the first time, here are five top sights and attractions.
-You’ll see all of them on most Melbourne city tours.
+You’ll see all of them on our Melbourne city tours and hop on hop off bus tours.
 Try and find time to explore them in more detail during your stay.